 Federal Revenues - Federal revenues consist of revenues from the federal government in the form of operating grants or entitlements.
 An operating grant is a contribution to be used for a specific purpose, activity or facility.
 A grant may be received either directly from the federal government or indirectly as a passthrough from another government, such as the state.
 Entitlement is the amount of payment to which the District is entitled pursuant to an allocation formula contained in applicable statutes.
 The majority of the federal revenues received by the District are apportioned to the general fund.
-The District maintains a separate child nutrition fund and the federal revenues received for the child nutrition programs are apportioned there.
+The federal revenues received for the child nutrition programs are also apportioned in the general fund.

-Nonmonetary Transactions - The District receives commodities from the U.S. Department of Agriculture.
+Non-Monetary Transactions - The District receives commodities form the U.S. Department of Agriculture.
 The value of these commodities has been included in the Schedule of Expenditures of Federal Awards; however, they have not been included in the financial statements as either revenue or expense since they are not reported under the regulatory basis of accounting.